 Thomas remembered back last spring when a new kid came to the school.
 Crusher groomed him for the group.
 Crusher told everyone to be quiet so he could concentrate on what he wanted to do next.
 The noise stopped immediately around his table.
 The new kid made a mistake and asked Crusher a question.
 Crusher turned, not saying a word and hit the boy in the nose.
 Before the new kid could register his thoughts, he's on the ground with blood running over his chin.
 "I told you to be quiet, didn't I?"

 The kid nodded his head, and never spoke a word out of turn again, because others in the group told him the rules, within fifteen minutes of joining.
 Crusher's first rule, "Tell newcomers the rules."
 If a teacher noticed the swollen nose and asked what happened, the kid made up a story as if he were playing and ran into a tree.
 What the kid said the teacher accepted without asking questions.

 Thomas got to the school grounds and prayed his friends were out front.
 It didn't work out that way.
 There Crusher stood by the front door.
 Thomas looked around for a teacher, but as usual, there wasn’t one.
 He ducked his head, pressing his chin to his chest and attempted to walk past Crusher and his gang.

 "Oh, look, boys, Four Eyes Gobbler is here.
 Glad you're at school today.
 Did you bring your lunch money for the week?"
 Thomas reached for the door.
 One of the gang stopped him.

 "Leave me alone, Crusher.
 I don't want any problems with you."
 Thomas kept his head down and spoke almost in a whisper.

 "Well, I have a problem with you, Mr. Four Eyes.
-You think you're better than everyone else because the town was named after your family.
+You think you're better than everyone else because the town got its name after your family.
 Isn't that right Mr. Gobbler?"
 Crusher said as he looked around to make sure there weren't any teachers around.